10 STEPS TO YOUR BEST REST YET!

 Sleep is crucial to our immune-health, cognition, exercise recovery and even our insulin sensitivity, so it should come as no surprise that trying to function after a sleepless night is absolute torture.

-Although spending two-thirds of our lives in dreamland might seem like a waste of our limited time in the land of the living, there is no doubt that getting sufficient, good quality sleep leads to a healthier, longer and more fulfilling life.
+Although spending a third of our lives in dreamland might seem like a waste of our limited time in the land of the living, no doubt getting sufficient, good quality sleep leads to a healthier, longer and more fulfilling life.

 1. Consider your consumption

-Finally, be sure to stay hydrated, but avoid drinking too much water too close to bedtime, or your sleep will be interrupted with those annoying, nocturnal trips to the bathroom.
+Finally, be sure to stay hydrated, but avoid drinking too much water too close to bedtime, or your sleep will be interrupted with those annoying, nocturnal bathroom trips.

 2. Hello darkness my old friend

-A great number of people are spending all day looking at screens, whether it’s for work or otherwise.
+Whether for work or otherwise, many of us are spending all day looking at screens.
 Continuing screen-time into the evening, long after the sun has set, means that the natural darkness is unable to prepare our bodies for sleep.

 3. Sleep-friendly supplements